Flexibility for Students Affected by Natural Disasters & Community Crises

-Since the school year has begun, we’ve seen a number of natural disasters and tragedies impact communities across the country.
-If you have been directly impacted, we hope, first and foremost, that you and your family are safe and healthy.
+Natural disasters and tragedies impacting communities across the country have become all too familiar and frequent.
+If you have been recently impacted, we hope, first and foremost, that you and your family are safe and healthy.

 We know that these tragedies can have both an immediate and lasting impact on a students’ ability to be successful in school, remain involved in their community, and continue with their college search and application process.
-As we continue through the application cycle for 2019 admission, please note the following:
+As we move through each application cycle, please note the following:

 - Our priority deadlines have no bearing on the opportunity for admission, scholarship and financial aid.
 If a student’s interest in Linfield is still strong, we invite their application when they are prepared to submit it – be that November 1 or February 1 for first-year students, December 1 for spring start and April 15 for fall transfer students.
 For students interested in Linfield Scholarship and Visit Weekend, a deadline extension may be granted beyond December 1.